Australia's lithium miners bank on brighter times ahead as prices soar

-Mineral Resources Ltd, Orocobre Ltd and Pilbara Minerals Ltd filed reports that pointed to a rebound in lithium demand, through better sales and building out new projects, flagging upbeat earnings as the reporting season begins next week.
+Mineral Resources Ltd (MIN.AX), Orocobre Ltd (ORE.AX) and Galaxy Resources (GXY.AX) filed reports that pointed to a rebound in lithium demand, through better sales and building out new projects, flagging upbeat earnings as the reporting season begins next week.

 The reports suggest that stimulus measures to combat the economic effects of COVID-19 are feeding through to the real economy and to electric vehicle sales.